GraphQL

 Supported clients

-Because it's an API that works through HTTP, any tool capable of making this kind of requests is capable of querying the API.
+Since this is an API that works through HTTP, any tool capable of making this kind of requests is capable of querying the API.

 This section presents a few examples about how to make requests using: